A characterization of finite quotients of Abelian varieties: Introduction

 \section{Introduction}

-In the current paper, we provide sufficient conditions for a \emph{(semi)stable} reflexive sheaf over a class of projective varieties with mild singularities, specifically klt singularities, to be locally-free up to a finite cover.
+We provide sufficient conditions for a \emph{(semi)stable} reflexive sheaf over a normal projective varietiy $X$ to be locally-free and flat on the smooth locus of $X$ and also across the singular locus up to a finite cover of $X$.
+The latter result depends for this paper crucially on a recent result of \cite{GKP14a} on the existence of a suitable finite cover (in the case $X$ is klt).
 A characterization of quotients of Abelian varieties by finite groups acting freely in codimension-one follows.
 This is achieved by tracing a correspondence between \emph{polystable} (respectively \emph{stable}) reflexive sheaves with zero Chern classes and (irreducible) unitary representations of the fundamental group (see (\ref{invariant-HE}) and Theorem~\ref{NS-result}) that goes back to the celebrated results of Narasimhan-Seshadri~\cite{NS65}, Donaldson~\cite{Don87}, and Uhlenbeck-Yau~\cite{UY86} on stable holomorphic vector bundles:\\[-3mm]

 \begin{changemargin}{0.5cm}{0.5cm} \refstepcounter{equation}\theequation . \emph{On a compact K\"ahler manifold $X$ of dimension $n$ with a K\"ahler form $w$, a vector bundle $\sE$ is stable with vanishing first and second Chern classes, that is